Kunlun-Zhu/Snowball-QA/README.md

 ```
 ## Usage
 ### Step 1: download model&data
-You can get our model checkpoint and data in Ali-cloud
+You can download our model checkpoint and training data in Ali-cloud

 ### Step2: train answer extractor or load the model from checkpoint
 ```bash